sab30-webdev/usgs-api/README.md

 Cache expiry is set to 30 seconds to align with API throttling requirement.

-/earthquakes/tsunami-alerts responses are sparse; response may often be empty.
+/earthquakes/tsunami-alerts responses are sparse and may often be empty.
+The endpoint considers the average central latitude/longitude of a given U.S. state with a 250 km radius.

 ---